Have you ever wanted to explore a desert island?

-Well, you can now take island hopping to new extremes in Orkney, thanks to the community in Papa Westray.
+You can take island hopping to new extremes in Orkney, thanks to the community in Papa Westray.

 The residents of this beautiful place, one of our north isles, have invested in a brand-new boat to take visitors on a cruise to the uninhabited Holm of Papay.
 This tiny island off Papay’s east coast has always been a much sought-after destination for visitors, keen to explore its wildlife and archaeology, but only in recent years has it become possible to reach it on a regular basis.

 The Papay Development Trust began operating regular summer trips to the Holm last year after taking delivery of its fully-insured and MCA coded boat, ‘The Dunter’.
 Trained skippers take you across to the island, steaming over clean and clear blue seas and up onto the shore.

 The Holm of Papay measures in at just 1km long but features one of the most intriguing historical sites in the islands.
 The sixty-seven-foot subterranean South Cairn dates back to the Neolithic and features carved decorations and 14 separate chambers.
 It really is a fascinating place to explore – and you’re guaranteed to have the place to yourself too (well, along with your fellow passengers on ‘The Dunter’).

 That’s not the only attraction of the Holm though.
 It’s an island teeming with wildlife.
 You’ll see seals and seabirds en-route and your guide will help point out different species and the perfect places to spot them.

 Passengers will also get the chance to see the Papa Westray coastline and its natural features, and who knows, passing whales and porpoises might get in on the act too.